 The Road Simulator

-Standing in front of the massive 2.3-million-pound reaction mass that powers Great Dane’s new road simulator, Nelson explains that the new Road Simulator is more than a million pounds heavier and accommodates trailers that are more than 10 feet longer than the first road simulator that Great Dane built in 1979.
+Standing in front of the massive 2.3-million-pound reaction mass that powers Great Dane’s road simulator, Nelson explains that this road simulator is more than a million pounds heavier and accommodates trailers that are more than 10 feet longer than the first road simulator Great Dane built in 1979.

-“It’s proprietary test methods allow our engineers to design stronger, more durable, lighter-weight trailers faster,” Nelson said looking at the monstrous workhorse.
-“Before the road simulator, testing required a test track where thousands of miles would take months of driving on a test track – now it takes days.”
+“Its proprietary test methods allow our engineers to design stronger, more durable, lighter-weight trailers faster,” Nelson said, looking at the monstrous workhorse.
+“Before the road simulator, testing required a test track where thousands of miles would take months of driving on a test track—now it takes weeks, is repeatable, and is fine-able.”

-The new road simulator is designed to test trailers up to 60 feet long, as well as three-axle busses and shorter truck bodies and platforms.
-A mere 75 hours in the simulator is equivalent to a trailer’s, chassis’ and truck body’s lifecycle.
+The new road simulator is designed to test trailers up to 28 to 60 feet long, as well as three-axle busses and shorter truck bodies and platforms.
+A mere 75 hours in the simulator is equivalent to a trailer, chassis, and truck body’s lifecycle.

 The Long Combination Test Bay